FOMO: How to Overcome the Fear of Missing Out

 Summary and conclusions

-• The fear of missing out (FOMO) is the concern that people experience with regard to the possibility that they’re missing out or will miss out on rewarding opportunities.
+• The fear of missing out (FOMO) occurs when people worry that they’re missing out or will miss out on a seemingly rewarding opportunity.

 • A common example of FOMO is being worried about missing events that your friends might attend, which can cause you to constantly check the social media platform that you all use.